 A Marriage License may be issued to couples if one party is a resident of Vanderburgh County, and plans to be married in the state of Indiana.
-If neither bride nor groom is an Indiana resident, we can only issue a license if the couple will be married in Vanderburgh County.
+If neither applicant is an Indiana resident, we can only issue a license if the couple will be married in Vanderburgh County.

 To Apply for a Marriage License: